penmasters/zabbix-book/docs/ch02-zabbix-installation/user-roles.md

     available.
 This option allows users to manage their own media something that wasn't possible before.

-It is crucial for readers to understand that these two systems work in tandem:
+It is crucial to understand that these two systems work in tandem:

 * **User Role:** Controls the **Zabbix application and UI**. *Can you click the "Data collection" menu?*